 I recommend doing check ups quarterly for your personal brand and career management and monthly or even biweekly for someone in active job search.
 If you have not done one before, starting off with a biannual check up for brand building and career management is still a good start.

-I invite you to create a brand, career and/or job search health checklist.
-Once it's done it's important to define what "health" means to you.
+I also invite you to create a personal brand, career and/or job search health checklist.
+That process includes defining what "health" means to you.
 Definitions can vary wildly.
 Being very specific allows you to accurately measure and assess progress in your pursuit of career health and job search success.

 - Personal Brand and Career Management Plan & Goals